 Gifts for the Booklover

-We have two new books to suggest as great adds to a tween’s library: Books one and two of The Littlest Bigfoot series (the final book will be released in 2018).
+We have two new books to suggest as great adds to a tween’s library: Books one and two of The Littlest Bigfoot series.
 In fact, you may already have books by #1 New York Times bestseller Jennifer Weiner.
-She now writes for children, too, and this series is ideal for middle-grade readers ages 8-12 because it covers very important themes including self-love, positive body image, and friendship.
-My daughter brought them to read on a recent trip to Albuquerque and she’s almost done with the first book now.
+She now writes for children, too, and this series is ideal for middle-grade readers ages 8-12 because it covers essential themes, including self-love, positive body image, and friendship.
+My daughter brought them to read on a recent trip to Albuquerque, and she’s almost done with the first book now.

 Gifts for the Social Butterfly

 Does she like to express creativity through photography?
 These fun gadgets will help her print, organize and even improve her selfies.
 The HP Sprocket Photo Printer is easy to hook up directly to a cell phone for instant printing and will print photo in better quality than many of the popular instant cameras.